jdpm93/courseproject1_exploratoryDataAnalysis/README.md

 # courseproject1_exploratoryDataAnalysis
-Repository for course project 1 exploratory data analysis coursera course JHU - Juan David Palacios Machado
+This is the Repository for course project 1 in the course exploratory data analysis from coursera and Johns Hopkings University - Created by Juan David Palacios Machado